WYDOT Highway Safety Programs

-Motor vehicle related injuries kill more children and young adults than any other single cause in the United States.
-These crashes are the leading cause of death from unintentional injury for persons of all ages.
-Motor vehicle crashes account for nearly 42 percent of all unintentional childhood injury-related deaths (0-14).
-In 2011, Wyoming had 22 people (0-21 years) killed in motor vehicle crashes.
+- In 2011, Wyoming had 22 people (0-21 years) killed in motor vehicle crashes.
 Of those lives lost (0-21 years), 12 failed to use proper restraints.
-A total of 135 deaths occurred in Wyoming due to motor vehicle crashes and of that 63 percent were NOT restrained.
+A total of 135 deaths occurred in Wyoming due to motor vehicle crashes, and of that, 63% were NOT restrained.
 (Wyoming Highway Patrol Fatal Summary, 2012)

-According to the Safe Kids Wyoming database from checkup events, 91.89 percent of parents/caregivers used their seatbelts in 2012.
+- In 2012, according to the Safe Kids Wyoming database from checkup events, 91.89% of parents/caregivers used their seatbelts

 Safe Communities is a non-profit organization dedicated to reducing the number of unintentional injuries in the area.
-Region 1 of Safe Communities consists of 4 counties including Albany County, Carbon County, Goshen County and Laramie County.
+Region 1 of Safe Communities consists of 4 Wyoming counties: Albany County, Carbon County, Goshen County and Laramie County.